 - Make Them Spicy: Add red pepper flakes to taste.

 Garlic knots are perfect for an appetizer, or as a side dish.
 Honestly, I can eat these with just a side of vegetables or a salad and call it a meal!
-Here are some my favorite recipes to serve alongside my knots.
+Also consider:

 - Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.